llvm/circt/docs/RationaleSeq.md

 - Logical features:
   - Inclusion of optional 'reset' signal: This operand makes lowering to an efficient implementation of reset easier.
-Omission of it would require some (potentially complex) analysis to find the reset mux if required (which it usually is to ensure efficient synthesis).
+Omission of it would require some (potentially complex) analysis to find the reset mux if required
   - Inclusion of 'resetValue': if we have a 'reset' signal, we need to include a value.
   - Omission of 'enable': enables are easily modeled via a multiplexer on the input with one of the mux inputs as the output of the register.
-This property makes 'enables' easier to detect than reset in the common case.
+This -- we assume -- property makes 'enables' easier to detect than reset in the common case.

 - Timing / clocking:
   - Omission of 'negedge' event on 'clock': this is easily modeled by inverting the clock value.
   - Omission of 'dual edge' event on 'clock': this is not expected to be terribly common.
-  - Omission of edge conditions on 'reset': The reset style shouldn't affect logical correctness.
+  - Omission of edge conditions on 'reset': Since this op specifically targets "reset-agnostic code", the reset style shouldn't affect logical correctness.
 It should, therefore, be determined by a lowering pass.

 ### Future considerations